About the Intellectual Property Office (IPO)

 To carry out its functions the IPO employs a wide variety of people in a wide variety of roles.
 These include patent examiners, trade mark examiners, designs examiners, patents formalities examiners and policy experts.
 Trade mark and designs examiners are responsible for ensuring that valid trade marks and designs are registered.
 Patents formalities examiners ensure patent applications satisfy certain legal requirements.
 All receive high quality training to carry out their role effectively.
 Some are graduates but this is not a requirement for these roles.

 A patent examiner is responsible for searching, examining and granting patents that are filed at the IPO.
 As such, they work to make sure that an application is patentable and can be granted.
 This differs from a patent attorney, who acts on behalf of the applicant.
+They are responsible for writing and filing an application and responding to search and examination reports written by a patent examiner at the IPO, with the aim of getting the best possible patent granted for their client.

 The basic qualification for a patent examiner is a first or second class honours degree in science, engineering, mathematics, or an equivalent qualification (e.g. corporate membership of one of the major professional institutions or relevant industrial experience).